 TTTS is a potentially fatal disease affecting twins that share a placenta, where one twin transfuses blood to another.
 Left untreated most babies die.
-Currently there is too little research looking at the most effective treatments for TTTS in the short or longer term.
+There has been too little research looking at the most effective treatments for TTTS in the short or longer term.

 Since then the Registry has been expanded to include data from all complicated multiple pregnancies, and uncomplicated triplet and monochorionic twin pregnancies, to extend the benefits of the Registry beyond TTTS.

-There are many gaps in medical knowledge, where we are not certain about the best treatment to offer in pregnancies which develop complications, and about the best way to monitor for the development of these complications.
-This registry will help answer these important questions, which will help improve the care of women with a twin or triplet pregnancy and their babies.
+There are many gaps in medical knowledge, where there are uncertainties about the best treatment to offer in pregnancies which develop complications, and about the best way to monitor for the development of these complications.
+This registry will ultimately help answer these important questions, which will help improve the care of women with a twin or triplet pregnancy and their babies.
 It will also provide a platform to allow long-term follow-up of these children at a national level and to ensure that women with multiple pregnancies in the UK receive consistent, evidence-based care.

 Already three studies are using this data to examine the best treatments for different complications, which are: